devRael1/LolyTools/README.md

 - [ ] Add more information in LobbyRevealer tool
 - [ ] Add system to save all settings (all Keybinds, Colors, chat options...) of the Game
 - [ ] Add a second option of champion pick in case of ban of the main champion ([#5 Suggestion](https://github.com/devRael1/LolyTools/issues/5))
+- [ ] Add a system to auto-send logs to the developer (Discord Webhook) when an error occurs (use a setting to enable/disable)
+- [ ] Update screenshots in `README.md` with Release V3.0.0

 ## `📝 License`
 Copyright © 2024 devRael<br>